This is the Index Page for Jake's website about Port Phillip Bay's Tides and Currents.

 Background to POST #2

-I have wrapped three of these bad myths up into the second post, hoping the text is enough to kill them all off!
+I have wrapped three of these bad myths up in a second post, hoping the text is enough to kill them all off!

 Viewing the Posts

-The posts are a mix of images and text, glued together with my kindergarten level HTML coding.
+The posts are a mix of "pictures", diagrams, animations and text, glued together with my kindergarten level HTML coding.

-They are best viewed on a desktop or laptop computer screen using a wide browser window, rather than on a small tablet or mobile phone screen.
+They are best viewed on a desktop or laptop computer screen with a wide browser window, rather than on a tablet or mobile phone screen.

 The first post might be a bit of a slog, but if you frequent PPH it should be a worthwhile investment.